 Machine learning technology that automatically learns useful rules and statistical models from data, as well as pattern recognition technology for identifying data from acquired rules or statistical models, have been researched to date.
 Pattern recognition researchers were interested in methodology and algorithms themselves, such as how to convert voice data to text, how to automatically enter handwritten text into a computer, and how to automatically follow images of the human face.
 They could easily write research papers if they conceived a good algorithm and simply conducted experiments implementing real data.

 Until 2005, there was no Big Data.
 However, after 2006, the time came when people began trying to create and improve services by applying machine learning and pattern recognition to Big Data.
 You can look at the success of Google.
 There have been many case examples of "More Data beats Better Algorithms (MDbBA)".
 Google's auto driving demonstration is one good example.
 Without relying on combinations of complicated algorithms, the demonstration showed that a car was able to automatically drive from San Francisco to Los Angeles using collected map data and combinations of distance measurements and image sensors.
+Automatic driving is an example of a service that exceeds a critical point involving machine learning when there is sufficient data.
+That being said, there are also many successful case studies for introducing machine learning frameworks.
+Machine learning is a framework in which the system, when there is correct data, automatically makes adjustments in order to obtain the appropriate answers.
+Therefore, if good learning algorithms are designed for a given problem class--in other words, a service--the data correction and performance improvement loops correctly.

 Such machine learning frameworks are carried out by character recognition, voice recognition, machine translation, landmark recognition, or facial recognition and are provided as Internet services.
 For example, the level of machine translation has almost reached a practical usage level between related language families, such as English, French and Spanish.
 There is still room for improvement in translation algorithms, and this is a good opportunity for publishing research papers.
 But the important thing is to actually design a location for Big Data collection in which the machine learning framework is incorporated into part of the service.
 We must be aware that the pattern recognition study environment has changed significantly in the past decade.